-- SetError(ErrorMsg) – Sets the Error and ErrorMsg properties and selects the Ready state to indicate that the operation failed to complete successfully.
-An event is raised to provide a notification that an error occurred.
+SetError(ErrorMsg) – Sets the Error and ErrorMsg properties and selects the Ready state to indicate that the operation failed to complete successfully.
+A notification is raised to provide a notification that an error occurred.

-- SetAborted – Sets the Aborted property to indicate that the operation was aborted and selects the Ready state.
-An event is raised to provide a notification that the current service was aborted.
+SetAborted – Sets the Aborted property to indicate that the operation was aborted and selects the Ready state.
+A notification is raised to provide a notification that the current service was aborted.

 The following read-only properties are defined:

 Notification_OnAbort – Interface pointer to the OnAbort notification.
-By default, this points to a global notification object in the GVL GlobalEvents, but can be set to zero to inhibit the instance from raising the OnAbort notification
+By default, this points to a global notification object in the GVL GlobalNotifications, but can be set to zero to inhibit the instance from raising the OnAbort notification

-- Notification_OnError – Interface pointer to the OnError notification.
-By default, this points to a global notification object in the GVL GlobalEvents, but can be set to zero to inhibit the instance from raising the OnError notification
+Notification_OnError – Interface pointer to the OnError notification.
+By default, this points to a global notification object in the GVL GlobalNotifications, but can be set to zero to inhibit the instance from raising the OnError notification

 The I_Execution interface that is available to the client class is exposed via a read-only property: